 - How?
-Simply check our Event Calendar to see when the next workshop will be, put it on your own calendar, and–most importantly–attend!
+Attend!
 That way you can see the process firsthand, and be prepared for it when it’s your turn.
-Attending your first meeting also gives you the opportunity to join our private, members-only Yahoo group, which is where you’ll have the opportunity to get on the workshop schedule.
+Attending your first meeting also gives you the opportunity to join our private mailing lish, which is where you’ll have the opportunity to get on the workshop schedule.

 - And how do you do get on the workshop schedule?
-At some point in the week before we meet, I’ll ask on the Yahoo group “Who’s up for workshop?” … and if you’re ready … speak up!
+At some point in the week before we meet, I’ll ask on the Yahoo group “Who’s up for workshop?”
+If you’re ready, speak up!

-Once you’re on the workshop schedule, what do you need to bring with you that day/night?
+Once you’re on the workshop schedule, what do you need to bring with you?

-On the day/night you’re going to be workshopped, it’s up to you to provide a printed copy of your work to everyone who attends.
+On the day you’re going to be workshopped, it’s up to you to provide a printed copy of your work to everyone who attends.
 Those workshop copies should ALWAYS:

-- be printed in black ink on white paper, or something else with that same high contrast.
+- Be printed in black ink on white paper.

-- he printed in a simple, readable font (keep the fancies for your website) of at least 12-pt
+- Be printed in a simple, readable font of at least 12pt

-- have standard margins of at least one inch on all sides … and DOUBLE-SPACED!
+- Have standard margins of at least one inch on all sides

 - Be double spaced